-Facility Type Application Internal Bypass Acceptable External Bypass Starter Required Isolation Contactors Required Notes Wastewater Flood Station Flood Pump Yes No Yes (1) Wastewater Lift Station Lift Pump No Yes Yes (1) Raw Sewage Pump No TBD TBD Review on a case-by-case basis.
-Wastewater Treatment Facility Process Pump TBD TBD No Review on a case-by-case basis.
-Ventilation / HVAC Yes No No Misc.
-Other Yes No No Water Pumping Station HVAC Yes No No Other Other TBD TBD TBD Review on a case-by-case basis.
+Facility Type Application Internal Bypass Acceptable External Bypass Starter Required Line Isolation Contactors Required Load Isolation Contactors Required Notes Wastewater Flood Station Flood Pump Yes No Yes (1) No Wastewater Lift Station Lift Pump No Yes Yes (1) No (2) Raw Sewage Pump No TBD TBD TBD Review on a case-by-case basis.
+Wastewater Treatment Facility Process Pump TBD TBD No No Review on a case-by-case basis.
+Ventilation / HVAC Yes No No No Misc.
+Other Yes No No No Water Pumping Station HVAC Yes No No No Other Other TBD TBD TBD TBD Review on a case-by-case basis.

-1. In certain applications where space does not permit, the City may grant an exemption to the requirement for isolation contactors.
+- 1. In certain applications where space does not permit, the City may grant an exemption to the requirement for isolation contactors. - 2.
+For wastewater lift stations, a load contactor shall be provided where it is required to implement the automatic bypass starter.